 When you consider a new supplement, the first thing that comes to mind is probably not a jar of black, tar-like goo.
-But maybe it should be, because shilajit is an excellent ancient herb with a host of health benefits.
+But maybe it should be, because shilajit is an excellent ancient herb (or herbomineral, to be precise) with a host of health benefits.

 It’s a common substance used in the ancient practice of Ayurvedic medicine, a 5,000-year-old method of disease prevention and treatment originating in India and still practiced in many Asian countries.
-Ayurvedic medicine is built on the concept that by keeping equilibrium in the body’s three “doshas,” one can live a long and healthy life without the use of prescription medications.
+Ayurvedic medicine is built on the concept that by keeping equilibrium in the body’s three “doshas,” one can live a long and healthy life without relying on prescription medications.

 One reason shilajit is such an effective medicinal herb is due to its high fulvic acid content.
 Fulvic acid has many proven benefits, from improving gut health to keeping skin healthy.
 This ancient herb contains a huge percentage of fulvic acid and is one of the most common supplements used to increase your intake of this potent acid.